helpmefindlaw/docs/docs/sources/usa.md

 #### Statutes

-We have collected inforce permenant legislation (as per the 2021 state codes) from the following states:
+We have collected enforce permenant legislation (as per the 2021 state codes) from the following states:

 1. [California](https://leginfo.legislature.ca.gov/)
 2. [New York](https://www.nysenate.gov/legislation)